amaliujia/StoneDB/README.md

 StoneDB
 =======
-This is a big project, which is expected to be done in next two month.
+This is a big project, which is expected to be done in next two months.

 The step 1 has been done.